rberenguel/goita/README.md

 An extension to take and annotate screenshots.

+It can also be used in a standalone way by visiting https://www.mostlymaths.net/goita/ To annotate an image you have in your clipboard, press `q`, otherwise you can paste pieces of images using `v` [NOTE: this is broken in Safari due to some clipboard permission issue].
+Depending on the browser you may need to click "paste", or accept some clipboard access permissions.
+All images and text are processed locally, no data is sent anywhere.

 ## Demo video

 Click the image to open the video (youtube).
 If you don't want to do that, you can find the video in `media/goita-demo-v09.mov`.